capactio/capact/CONTRIBUTING.md

 To contribute to this project, follow the common contribution rules in the [`CONTRIBUTING.md`](https://github.com/capactio/.github/blob/main/CONTRIBUTING.md) document on the `.github` repository.

  Triggger typo chesk.
  She were bla bla.
 Trigger language check.

+ colour

 ## Additional contribution rules

 While creating pull requests to this repository, make sure your changes adhere to our [development guidelines](https://capact.io/docs/development/development-guidelines).